 Are snacks allowed inside the dorm rooms?

-No. Players are only allowed to bring water into the dorm rooms because of allergy policies.
+No. Players are only allowed to bring water into the dorm rooms because of Cooperstown All Star Village’s allergy policy.

 Are there refrigerators in the dorm rooms?